jarnaldich/jarnaldich.github.com/blog/2022-02-06-postgis-curve-inflection.md

    `ST_SimplifyPreserveTopology` will suffice.
 2. Explode the points, keeping track of the original geometries, this can be easily done with `generate_series` and `ST_DumpPoints`.
-3. We need 3 points to calculate isLeft: 2 to define the segment and the point to test for.
-So, for each point along the `LineString`, get the X,Y coordinates of the point itself, and the 2 previous points.
+3. We need 3 points to calculate `isLeft`: 2 to define the segment and the point to test for.
+So, for each point along the `LineString`, we get the X,Y coordinates of the point itself and the 2 previous points.
 We will be checking for the current point position in relation to the segment defined by the two previous points.
 This also means that the turning point, when detected, will be last point of the segment, that is: the previous point.